voxpupuli/puppet-graylog_api/REFERENCE.md

 ### graylog_api::pipeline

-@note
+This is a convenience wrapper around graylog_pipeline, which prevents frees you from worrying about pipeline syntax.

-  NOTE: This class is a work in progress in many ways.
+* **Note** This class is a work in progress in many ways.
 It's probably smarter to use graylog_pipeline directly until this has been fleshed out more.
 The main problem is that this defined type doesn't allow assigning stages an explicit priority, insteading giving them priority in order counting from 1.

 #### Examples